right click on an issue ignore fields permissions

 Even if my user don't have the right to delete issues, simply by changing their tracker result in a data lost.
 This is a serious bug imo.

-#4 Updated by Maxime Vez about 8 years ago
+#4 Updated by Maxime Vez over 8 years ago

 So actually one can select a new tracker from the list view using the right click, but in fact even though it will dsplay a message of successthe tracker is actually not really changed.
 And so no risk of data loss.
 So It's rather a "display bug" than a serious bug.
 The not-allowed tracker type should just not be displayed by a right click to avoid confusion.